Everything You Need To Know About Floating Diamonds You can…

+The contrast of the diamond gives it a much sharper appearance.
 The 10 point scale used by industry professionals to grade the quality of the cut may be slightly different at different grading laboratories.
 But knowing the differences is essential to know the quality of your diamond’s cut.

 When you test it, move it around and see how it sparkles when the low light hit it – you’ll immediately see if you’re happy with the cut quality or not.